ssimon4/p-tricho-arthropod-community/README.md

 # p-tricho-arthropod-community
-This repository contains the data and analysis notebooks used in our manuscript "Genetic underpinnings of arthropod community distributions in Populus trichocarpa".
+This repository contains the data and analysis notebooks used in our manuscript "Genetic underpinnings of arthropod community distributions in _Populus trichocarpa_".

 # Contents
 1. [README.md]([url](https://github.com/ssimon4/p-tricho-arthropod-community/blob/main/README.md)): this file.